 Not a bad thing at all, right?
 After all, I'm all about finding the best key lime pie, so I think we should go again and hit some more places to eat.

-Fun Things to Do While Driving the Florida Keys
+Things to Do In FL Keys

 The first day we drove from our house down to Key Largo Bay where we stopped for the night at the Marriott Beach Resort located at mile marker 103.8.